-The Credentials Committee shall consist of at least three active staff members appointed by the Chief of Staff, one of whom shall be designated by the Chief of Staff as chairman, and a representative of Medical Center administration.
+The Credentials Committee shall consist of at least three active staff members appointed by the Chief of Staff and a representative of Medical Center administration.
+The Vice Chief shall serve as chairman.

 The duties of the Credentials Committee are to examine the qualifications of each applicant to determine whether all qualifications for staff membership have been met.
 It shall forward applications recommended for privileges to the clinical departments or sections in which privileges have been requested.